shravankale/meliora/README.md

 # Meliora framework
-Meliora is a code analysis infrastructure for machine learning-based performance model generatio of arbitrary codes based on static analysis of intermediate language representations.
+Meliora is a code analysis infrastructure for machine learning-based performance model generation of arbitrary codes based on static analysis of intermediate language representations.

 ## Requirements
 LLVM9, CMake3.1+, networkx>=2, pynauty